Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

-Then, add a "when flag clicked" block, a forever loop, then a "create clone," and "wait" block.
+Then, add a when-flag-clicked block, a forever loop,

 The top of the stage is y equals 180, so set y equal to 180.